recursion/hotkeyCommander/README.md

 4. Give hotkeyCommander the element you want the configuration template rendered to.
 5. Give hotkeyCommander the element you want the hotkey engine to listen on.
-6. Give hotkeyCommander the element you want the config This module uses the HTML import spec for templating, which is currently (and sadly) only  supported by chrome.
-Polyfills or other template options may be added later.
-This project is still in development and not yet in a usable state.
+6. Give hotkeyCommander the element you want the config

+This module currently uses the HTML import spec for templating, which is (sadly) only supported by chrome.
+It will be converted to a more universal templating solution shortly, and then probably something like a react specific component.

 #### TODO
-- Protect against overwriting existing hotkeys.
-  - Just do a swap? or outright reject?

 - Load hotkeys to and from local storage.
 - Catch/use alt keys (shift/ctrl/alt)
+- Convert to a more universal templating solution.
+- Convert to a redux store
+- ~~Protect against overwriting existing hotkeys.~~
 - ~~Add categories (so that keys can be sorted by category)~~
 - ~~Assume that the set/record keystrokes could happen in a different window than the one we are actually firing keys from.
 This ultimately means there will need to be functions for setting up two different listeners.
 One for record/set keystrokes and one for actually firing them off.~~

 ### Usage